CodeMaxx/CodeMaxx.github.io/_posts/2017-10-19-writeup-backdoorctf17-2funsignals.md

 description: "BackdoorCTF 2017 Fun Signals: using Linux signal handlers as a ret2syscall exploit primitive"
 ---

-**BackdoorCTF is the annual flagship CTF competition conducted by SDSLabs and InfoSecIITR.**
+> BackdoorCTF is the annual flagship CTF competition conducted by SDSLabs and InfoSecIITR.

-#### Points: 250

-#### Description:
+{: .prompt-info }

-> Gr33n5h4d0w had an argument with h3rcul35 while they were studying Signals and Systems.
+> **Challenge:** Gr33n5h4d0w had an argument with h3rcul35 while they were studying Signals and Systems.
 So, h3rcul35 gave him a binary and said "Signals control Computer.
 Give me the flag".
 Can you help gr33n5h4d0w win his argument by helping him get the flag.

 > ~~nc hack.bckdr.in 9034~~ *(CTF server no longer available)*